sebastianmantsch/IoTBluemixTutorialNode/README.md

 this repository and gets it deployed.

-It will automatically create an instance of the Cloudant DB service, call it `iot-node-red-cloudantNoSQLDB` and bind it to you app.
+It will automatically create an instance of the Cloudant DB service, call it `iot-cloudant-cloudantNoSQLDB` and bind it to you app.
 This is where your Node-RED instance will store its data.
 If you deploy multiple instances of Node-RED from this repository, they will share the one Cloudant instance.